Two subtle problems with over-representation analysis

 The FDR problem is potentially more serious in that it could lead to increasing false positives under specific conditions; when the foreground list is short, and the median pathway size is relatively small.
 These false positives arise due to an underestimate of the actual number of tests conducted.
 In extreme cases, correction of this problem can lead to around half of the statistically significant results changing (see Figure 2B).

 So end-users can explore the effect of these two problems on their work, we have developed an R/Shiny web application (see “Availability of data and materials” below).
-Users can upload their foreground and background lists, select their preferred gene set library and compare results from default and patched analyses.
+Users can upload their foreground and background lists, select their preferred gene set library and compare results from default and corrected analyses.

-ClusterProfiler is not the only tool to suffer from these problems, they are widespread (Table 1).
+ClusterProfiler is not the only tool to suffer from these problems, they are widespread (Table 2).
 Still, there are some tools free of such problems.
 For example, fora is a good option for R-based workflows, however the function does not calculate the fold enrichment score, so users will need to do it themselves [37].
 ShinyGO is an excellent alternative for web based analysis [41].
 It doesn’t suffer from the two issues described here, it is easy to use, and has a high degree of reproducibility thanks to its stand-alone versioned docker container option for local execution.
-One problem that all of these tools listed in Table 1 have is that a background list is optional.
-Sometimes this feature is hidden under “advanced options.”
-Given the strong biological and technical biases that are present in contemporary omics such as including single cell and spatial transcriptomics, it should be a mandatory step for users to provide a custom background list.
+One problem that all of these tools listed in Table 2 have is that a background list is optional.
+Sometimes this feature is hidden under “advanced options”.
+Given the strong biological and technical biases that are present in contemporary omics such as single cell and spatial transcriptomics, it should be a mandatory step for users to provide a custom background list.

-Table 1.
+Table 2.
 Classification of several popular freely available ORA tools regarding the provision of information such as enrichment scores and FDR values, as well as behaviours regarding the two algorithmic issues described above. (*) Denotes functions where options are provided to adjust this behaviour and are documented in the user manual. (**) Documentation states unannotated genes are discarded with default settings using whole genome background, but not when a custom background is used. (+) Denotes that although no FDR values are provided, the results include sets where no overlaps were found, so users can adjust raw p-values themselves. (^) Denotes enrichment scores will be included in the next Bioconductor release.

 Tool Version Type Provides FDR values Provides enrichment score Proper background handling Proper FDR Reference